 Learn more about the research behind school-based Peer Support programs in our 2023 Issue Brief.

-CHDI is currently piloting the Students Supporting Students peer support model in three schools in Connecticut:
+CHDI is currently piloting the Students Supporting Students peer support model in four schools in Connecticut:

 Pilot schools receive no-cost training and support from CHDI along with exclusive access to our new Peer Support Student and Staff Advisor Guides.
 Their results and feedback will be critical to refining and strengthening the model before it is disseminated more widely.